ship-nix/ihp-tailwind-bootstrapper/README.md

 The `tailwindcss-linux-x64` file is required for building tailwind on a NixOS server with x64.
 It's better to have this checked into git instead of trying to download it while building.

-The other Tailwind binaries are not necessary to check into version control as they can be downloaded automatically as needed.
+The other Tailwind binaries are not necessary to check into version control as they can be downloaded automatically as needed during development.

 ## How to use

 For deploying with Shipnix, Tailwind should now just work.

-If it doesn't work, make sure that `static/app.css` is being bundled in the `Makefile`:
+If it doesn't work, ensure that `static/app.css` is being bundled in the `Makefile`:

 ```sh
 CSS_FILES += static/app.css